Magento Security Guide

 1.2 - TLS & HTTPS

-TLS (previously known as SSL) is a cryptographic protocol used to encrypt data as it travels between computers and servers over the internet.
+TLS (Transport Layer Security) is a cryptographic protocol used to encrypt data as it travels between computers and servers over the internet.

 If you are starting with a new installation, consider launching the entire site over HTTPS.
-While it doesn’t keep your website safe, it does securely transfer user credentials and protect your visitor’s data when it is transmitted.
+While it doesn’t protect your website from compromise or malware, it does securely transfer user credentials and protect your visitor’s data when it is transmitted.

 TLS allows the use of HTTP/2, a major revision of the HTTP network protocol, which can significantly improve a website’s performance.